Eyesore123/blog-app/README.md

 UseTheme hook is used to change the color consistently across the app.
 User clicks on the button and it changes the colors of texts and backgrounds.

 Loading spinners are used for images and log-in.
+Inertia requests use a different loading spinner on the top left corner, which means that slow loads between pages have a loading spinner, too, and it signifies to the user that something is happening even when nothing moves on the screen.

 Custom alerts pop up to notify user of successful logout.
 Login doesn't include popup, because it would feel a bit intrusive towards regular users.
 Admin gets a pop up notification when a new post is added.
 Custom dialogue window in used for verifying important actions (like deleting a post or a user account).

 Lucide-react package is used for some of the icons.

+Scroll-to-top button is on the bottom right corner to increase accessibility.

 The fanciest stylistic decision is the use of framer-motion in the unemployment counter component.
 When a user gives a virtual hug, it sends hearts flying towards the top of the screen.